Documentation

 }

-In the example above, we are reusing the flex-layout.col#stack block shared with your regular product blocks.
+In the example above, we are reusing the flex-layout.col#stack block, which is shared with your regular product blocks.

 Adding kitlook-layout in the product.jsonc